OXID-eSales/developer_documentation/update/eshop_from_65_to_7/update-to-7.1.rst

    To execute commands via the command line, open a shell in the shop root directory and run commands in there.

+1. Deactivate all modules.

-1. In the :file:`var/configuration` folder, make a backup of the :file:`shops` folder that contains a :file:`<shop-id>.yaml` file for each subshop.
+#.
+In the :file:`var/configuration` folder, make a backup of the :file:`shops` folder that contains a :file:`<shop-id>.yaml` file for each subshop.
    |br|
    If your OXID eShop has no subshops, there is only the :file:`var/configuration/shops/1.yaml` file to back up.
    |br|